-When you require specialty shoes, you can’t head to the mall and find a shoe store to suit your needs.
-The medical community created orthopaedic shoes and custom insoles to help people with problems deal with them, and they were brought to market with pain relief in mind.
+When you need specialty shoes, you can’t head to the mall and find a shoe store that meets your needs.
+The medical community made orthopaedic shoes and custom insoles to focus on providing pain relief to people with foot problems.

-Some foot conditions that might demand a specialty show include, but aren’t limited to, deformities of the toe or foot, a severe foot injury with complications, oversized bunions that are wide, open wounds, or neurological problems in the feet will be causes for orthopaedic shoes.
-When your foot needs outstrip the commercial market’s ability to deliver comfort and support for footwear, consult Care-Med for all your orthopaedic footwear and custom insole needs.
+Some foot conditions that might require these shoes include deformities of the toe or foot, but that’s not the only thing.
+Additionally, severe foot injuries, wide bunions, open wounds, and neurological problems can also necessitate orthopedic shoes.
+If your foot needs go beyond what the commercial market can offer in terms of comfort and support, consult Care-Med for all your orthopaedic footwear and custom insole needs.

-The first thing that Care-Med will address is comfort; that is why you need specialty shoes, to begin with.
-It starts with the initial consultation at Care-Med, where a proper fitting is conducted to determine the correct size, width, and depth of shoe you need to accommodate your condition.
+Comfort is the primary concern for Care-Med when addressing specialty shoes.
+The initial consultation at Care-Med involves a proper fitting to determine the correct size, width, and depth of shoe needed to accommodate your condition.

-Here is what defines an orthopaedic shoe: a removable foot-bed that will be compatible with adjustments that incorporate the shoe’s contraction.
-The shoe will help eliminate problems associated with foot deformities and foot conditions like diabetic feet, hammer and claw toes, extra wide shoes, and shoes that come with modifications as prescribed by a Chiropodist.
+An orthopedic shoe is a removable foot-bed compatible with adjustments.
+The shoe helps eliminate problems associated with foot deformities and conditions like diabetic feet, hammer and claw toes, extra wide shoes, and shoes with prescribed modifications by a Chiropodist.

-The shoes will be heaven on earth when you wear them, as the sense of relief from pain will be the thing that lights up your life and improve mobility.
+These shoes will feel like heaven on earth to wear, as they provide a sense of relief from pain and improve mobility.

 How does Custom Insoles and Orthotics help?

-When you have foot problems, the shoes you wear must be tailored to suit the condition you suffer from.
+Insurance Helps with Custom Insoles and OrthoticsTailored shoes that suit the condition you suffer from are a must when you have foot problems.
 Comfort is at the root of the modifications as it the need to accommodate your specific foot problems.
 What is the point of having special shoes that don’t address your issues?

-When working with your insurance company, the first thing they will look at is whether the shoe has been modified and only pay for modified shoes.
-Other insurance companies will cover the shoes’ cost if they are ‘off the shelf,’ but they must be an approved brand before the insurance company meets the expense.
+When you deal with your insurance company, they will first check whether the shoe has undergone modifications and will only cover the cost of modified shoes.
+Some insurance companies cover the cost of ‘off the shelf’ shoes, but they must be an approved brand before the insurance company pays.

-When you work with us at Care-Med, we want you to rest easy knowing that we offer only authorized brands by the Podiatric Association.
-Reputable brands like Drew, Anodyne, IRnner, Propet, and PodoWell have places in our inventory when you want to select a shoe that will solve your mobility problems.
+At Care-Med, we offer only authorized brands by the Podiatric Association, ensuring you get high-quality shoes.
+Reputable brands like Drew, Anodyne, IRnner, Propet, and PodoWell are available in our inventory, offering solutions to your mobility problems.

-The brands of shoes we carry will accept modifications where needed, and we will custom fit the shoe you purchase and order them individually.
-The attention to detail assures you that you will receive the proper size and width of shoe to wear when you want to go for a stroll or go out for a night on the town.
+We can modify the shoes we carry as needed and custom fit the shoes you purchase individually.
+The attention to detail assures you that you will receive the proper size and width of shoe to wear.

-If you are looking for stock items, we don’t maintain an inventory, nor do we offer sales for the shoes we sell.
+If you are looking for stock items, we don’t maintain an inventory nor offer sales for the shoes we sell.
 We do keep a display rack of shoes we sell, and we encourage you to visit to get a bird’s eye view of the shoes we carry.

-All the shoes we have on display come in all sizes, so there will never be a time when we don’t have your shoe size at the time of your fitting.
-When your shoes come from the factory, you will pick them up and try them on.
-If the size is incorrect or the fit isn’t comfortable, we will re-order your footwear to ensure that the proper fit and a high level of comfort are present before leaving our clinic.
+We have all shoe sizes available, so you can find the right fit during your fitting session.
+When your shoes arrive from the factory, you will try them on before leaving the clinic.
+If the size is incorrect or the fit isn’t comfortable, we will reorder your footwear to ensure the proper fit and a high level of comfort.

 How the process works